 Lifting light hand weights or water bottles to build upper body strength.

 Walking.
 This is a good way to get oxygen moving through your body.
 You can walk outdoors or indoors, such as around the house or at a shopping mall.

-Swimming, water aerobics, using a stationary bike or treadmill, or other options.
+Swimming, water aerobics, or using a stationary bike or treadmill.